Shaanxi KJ-500: Development

+In April 2018, China began testing KJ-500A, an improved variant with aerial refueling capability, better computer processing, improved cooling systems, new antennas to support the kill-webs, and enhanced satellite systems.
+By August 2018, at least two units were built.
+The KJ-500A reportedly entered service in late 2020.
+As of 2023, the KJ-500A had become the production standard with 7-8 airframes built.
+In 2026, it's estimated that half of the KJ-500 are KJ-500A variant in the Chinese military service.

 Operational history

-In March 2022, General Kenneth Wilsbach, commander of U.S. Pacific Air Forces, identified the KJ-500 as enablers for long-range Chinese air-to-air missiles.
+In March 2022, General Kenneth Wilsbach, commander of U.S. Pacific Air Forces, identified the KJ-500 as an enabler for long-range Chinese air-to-air missiles.

+Export and potential sales

 On 6 June 2025, Pakistan's government officially announced the country's plan to acquire the KJ-500.